Britain pours cold water on RBS reports

-* Share price needs to rise before "national discussion" on bank's future

-LONDON Feb 16 Britain's finance minister George Osborne on Saturday dismissed newspaper reports the government was planning to give away its stake in state-controlled Royal Bank of Scotland by 2015, saying such discussions were "premature."
+LONDON Britain's finance minister George Osborne on Saturday dismissed newspaper reports the government was planning to give away its stake in state-controlled Royal Bank of Scotland (RBS.L) by 2015, saying such discussions were "premature."

-Britain owns 82 percent of RBS after rescuing the bank by pumping in 45 billion pounds ($70 billion) of capital when it neared collapse in 2008.
+Britain owns 82 percent of RBS after rescuing the bank by pumping in 45 billion pounds of capital when it neared collapse in 2008.

 Newspapers reported on Saturday that Osborne and Treasury ministers were planning to sell off shares to the public at a discount or even give away the government's majority stake ahead of parliamentary elections due in 2015.